 Deidre Anderson has extensive experience in the fields of education, community development and child welfare.
 With a bachelor’s degree in elementary education and a master’s degree in public administration, she understands how early learning lays the foundation for future academic success.
-Anderson was named the 2019 Evelyn Wasserstrom Award Recipient for her ongoing efforts to ensure students in Kansas City have equitable access to high quality Pre-K education.
-Under Anderson’s innovative leadership, UICS is leading the way in Pre-K education and empowering students and families to reach their fullest potential with creative curriculum additions, expanded partnerships, and state-wide advocacy for early childhood education.
+Anderson was named the 2019 Evelyn Wasserstrom Award Recipient for her ongoing efforts to ensure students in Kansas City have equitable access to high quality pre-K education.
+Under Anderson’s innovative leadership, EarlystART is leading the way in pre-K education and empowering students and families to reach their fullest potential with creative curriculum additions, expanded partnerships, and state-wide advocacy for early childhood education.

 Rhonda Nolen has a diverse background in broadcast communications, community development, family engagement, resource coordination, and event planning.
 She possess a broad range of experience in cultural competency, health literacy, and parent education.
 Nolen holds a bachelor’s degree in communications and has worked as the Community Outreach Coordinator for a local charter school.
 She is a member of the 2Gen Thrive Community Action Board which works to enhance caregivers’ capacity to prevent toxic stress among children.
 Nolen works diligently to connect our families with valuable community resources and provide support to promote a happy and healthy family unit.